codefresh-io/docs.codefresh.io/_docs/deployments/gitops/gitops-environments.md

 ---

-GitOps environments overview

-Codefresh has several dashboards each providing different views on different aspects of GitOps appllications and deployments.
-The GitOps Apps dashboard is a centralized location to view, monitor, and manage application deployments, resources, and configurations.
-The GitOps Overview dashboard is a high-level overview of GitOps applications via key APIs.
+Codefresh offers various dashboards, each providing a unique perspective on Argo CD applications and their deployments.
+The GitOps Overview dashboard offers a high-level view, emphasizing essential Key Performance Indicators.
+The GitOps Apps dashboard serves as a centralized hub for monitoring and managing application deployments, resources, and configurations.

-The GitOps Environments dashboard combines a view of applications in the context of their environments allowing you to track applications as they move across your software development lifecycles.
+The GitOps Environments dashboard brings a new dimension to your GitOps experience.
+It presents Argo CD applications within the context of their environments, offering a holistic view of how applications progress through the software development lifecycle.
+Beyond the visibility, you can also review the deployment history, take action by implementing synchronization and refresh actions, and more for individual applications.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/environments-dashboard.png"
+	url="/images/gitops-environments/environments-dashboard.png"
+	alt="GitOps Environments"
+	caption="GitOps Environments"
+  max-width="60%"
+%}

-What is an environment
+**What is an Environment in Codefresh GitOps?**
-An Environment is a logical entity in Codefresh that consolidates deployment information for all the Argo CD applications linked to it.
-Allow you to see at any moment in time what's deployed where
+An Environment is a logical entity in Codefresh that consolidates deployment information for all linked Argo CD applications.
+This means you can easily track what's deployed where at any given moment.

-What can you see in an environment
+**What can you see in an Environment?**
-1. Argo CD applications that are part of the environment
+1. Argo CD applications: Environments are populated by the Argo CD applications in the clusters and namespaces mapped to it.
-1. The phase of the application's deployment lifecycle
+1. Deployment lifecycle phase: The environment dashboard displays the current phase of each application's deployment.
-1. Git information

-Characteristics of an environment
+1. Commit information: The most recent change to the application and the user who made the commit.

+**Benefits of Environments**

-1. Account-level management: Environments are created and managed for an account with visibility into all the Runtimes and clusters created for the RUntimes in the account.
+* Account-level visibility: Environments are created and managed for an account.
+You get visibility into all Argo CD applications in all GitOps Runtimes in the account.
-1. Tracability: There are two broad categories
-1. Moniorin: The main purpose of an environment is to show the Argo CD applications in that environment along with their current health and sync status, and Git information.
-This is only possible when you link an application to an environment.
+* Traceability: Trace an application across
+1.
 1. Promotion:
 1. Deployment destinations:

-Environment views
 ## Products and Argo CD applications in GitOps Environments
+Codefresh provides the option to assign Argo CD applications to a Product.

+Within an Environment, cards for applications assigned to products are displayed with the product's title, making it easier to understand the context and purpose of each application within the broader scope of your development and deployment processes.

 ## GitOps Environment dashboard
 Here's an example of the GitOps Environments dashboard.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/environments-dashboard.png"
+	url="/images/gitops-environments/environments-dashboard.png"
+	alt="GitOps Environment dashboard"
+	caption="GitOps Environment dashboard"
+  max-width="60%"
+%}

 The table describes the information displayed in the GitOps Environments dashboard.

 {: .table .table-bordered .table-hover}
 | Item             | Description              |